 This year NDC looked a little bit different.
-Usually, NDC Minnesota is held in Minneapolis/St. Paul.
+Typically, NDC Minnesota is held in Minneapolis/St. Paul.
 This time, however, due to Covid-19 concerns, the conference went virtual.
 Instead of traveling to Minnesota, the four engineers we sent to the conference tuned in from Omnitech.

 Despite the virtual setting, our engineers still learned a lot and had a great time.
 During the four days of the conference, they attended a variety of workshops.
 Topics covered included Azure, Docker, Kubernetes, Open Id Connect, Oauth, gRPC, GraphQL, Test Driven Development, new C# language features, C# memory, Cypress UI Testing, and API Management.
 Here are some of the key takeaways they had throughout the conference.